IOpahI/GE21-22-Assignment/README.md

 # Description of the project

-The idea for this project is to create a representation of a visually pleasing and inspiring car-ride along a city street.
+The idea for this project is to create a representation of a visually pleasing car-ride along a city street in a low-rider.
 The street will be procedurally generated, with birds and leaves flying along/past the screen.

 Visual Aspects